 Many financial advisers also talk about offering a “free service”.
-However, the reality is that the advisers are often being paid by the underlying fund providers and so the advice you receive may not always be the one that’s just right for you.
-Additionally, the fund you invest in will be paying hefty commissions to these advisers which results in significantly higher fund management fees.
+However, the reality is that the underlying fund providers are often paying the advisers and so the advice you receive may not always be the one that’s just right for you.
+Additionally, the fund you invest in will be paying hefty commissions to these advisers, which results in significantly higher fund management fees.

 By our estimates, the average fee for an advised KiwiSaver Growth fund is 1.4% per annum.
 This is significantly higher than the average market cost of 1.2% and more than double the cost of the kōura funds.